joedefen/grub-pal/README.md

  - tags must be word/phase-like strings with only [-_A-Za-z0-9] characters.
  - there is a `[R]estore` menu item that brings up a screen which is a list of backups; you can delete and restore backups
  - if an entry is restored, the program re-initializes using restored grub file and returns to main screen

+#### Parameter Discovery
+Because GRUB can vary per system, `grub-wiz` uses `info -f grub -n "Simple Configuration"` to discover which parameters are actually supported.
+Parameters not found on your system are automatically removed by `grub-wiz` from its screens.
+Notes:
+- We recommend installing GRUB documentation for best results:
+    - Ubuntu/Debian: `sudo apt install grub-doc`
+    - Fedora/RHEL: `sudo dnf install grub2-common`
+- If `info` provides inaccurate results, you can disable discovery:
+    - `grub-wiz --discovery=disable` (use "enable" or "show" for other actions)

 👨‍💻 Development Status